At 15th March Bass Coast Shire Council meeting the councillors accepted the recommendation of the planning staff and voted unanimously to:

 The AGM presentation on this issue was well received by an audience of 205 which included the three Councillors from the Bunurong Ward.

 Issue: The map at left shows in red the size of the proposed residential expansion to the North of Cape Paterson.
-A motion to seek authorisation from the Planning Minister to prepare a Planning Scheme Amendment will go to Bass Coast Council in March 2017.
+A motion to seek authorisation from the Planning Minister to prepare a Planning Scheme Amendment was considered at the March meeting of the Bass Coast Council and deferred at the request of the developer.

-The proposal going to Council in March is to rezone ALL of the red land to residential which will mean 900 extra houses along with the 220 dwellings already approved to west ... of which <20 plots have been sold.
+The proposal which went to Council in March was to rezone ALL of the red land to residential which will mean 900 extra houses along with the 220 dwellings already approved to west ... of which <20 plots have been sold.
+The CPRRA position is that there is current sufficient land availability in Cape Paterson and that an application to develop further land immediately should be rejected by Council.

 The final head count was 205 and sent a clear message to the three Bunurong Ward Councillors who also attended.